ray-project/ray/doc/source/installation.rst

   # `pip install ray[<library>]` *WITHOUT UPGRADING (via -U)*
   # to update dependencies.

-Here are the links to the latest wheels (which are built for each commit on the master branch).
+Alternatively, here are the links to the latest wheels (which are built for each commit on the master branch).
 To install these wheels, use the following ``pip`` command and wheels instead of the ones above: